datacenter/cilium-dc-design/docs/fabric_agnostic_features.md

 When the egress gateway feature is enabled and egress gateway policies are in place, packets leaving the cluster are masqueraded with selected, predictable IPs (`egressIP`) associated with the gateway nodes.
 This allows for network administrators to apply network controls to pods and or namesapces establishing outbound connectivity.

 {: .warning}
-Only Cilium Enterprise supports [Egress Gateway High Availability](https://docs.isovalent.com/configuration-guide/networking/egress-gateway/index.html)
+Only Isovalent Networking for Kubernetes supports [Egress Gateway High Availability](https://docs.isovalent.com/configuration-guide/networking/egress-gateway/index.html)

 ### XDP Acceleration